LaunchCodeEducation/java-web-development/docs/_sources/assignments/tech-jobs-mvc.rst.txt

 Your Assignment
 ---------------

-Carly has created a Spring Boot application and filled in some features.
-It has controllers and views for a home page, along with functionality for displaying lists of data values for each column/field of the data (``employer``, ``location``, etc.).
-Carly also started working on the search functionality, but only got as far as writing the code to display the search form.
+Carly created a Spring Boot application and filled in some features.
+She refactored ``JobData`` to generate an ArrayList of ``Job`` objects based on your TechJobs-OO work, and she added controllers and views for a home page.

+She also created some basic templates for displaying lists of jobs for each field of the data (``employer``, ``location``, etc.).
+You will need to add some details to these views to complete their functionality.

+Finally, Carly started working on the search feature, but only got as far as writing the code to display the search form.

 She’s handed the project to you to finish the rest.
-You’ll add code to the controllers and views to process and display the search results, along with allowing users to see all jobs in the system via the *List* page.
+You’ll add code to the controllers and views to process the display and search results, along with allowing users to see all jobs in the system via the *List* page.

 Getting Started